zmitry/react-guide/Structure.md

  - posts
  - posts-gallery
 ```
 As a result, you have a separate feature but at the same time, you can see that it's tightened to the main feature.
-Such an approach leads to better code discoverability and easier refactoring.
+Such  approach leads to better code discoverability and easier refactoring.
 If you refactor posts, you probably will check out how posts-gallery works right now and vice-versa.
 One note for this approach that it's better to do lazy import of nested feature.